ie3-institute/pypsdm/README.md

 - `docs/nbs/result_models.ipynb`
 - `docs/nbs/plotting_utilities.ipynb`

-to see exemplary notebooks outlining some of the basic functionalites.
+to see exemplary notebooks outlining some of the basic functionalities.

 ## Quickstart: